larsacus/theonlylars.com/source/_posts/2012-12-15-larsadcontroller-3-dot-0-rc.markdown

 To enable logs, simple define the `LARSADCONTROLLER_DEBUG` macro somewhere.

-#Help?
+##Help?
 I primarily created `LARSAdController` because I was unsatisfied with the big ad mediation networks.
 They also felt pretty heavyweight and a lot of overhead to simply run two mediated ad networks on my low-traffic app[^1].
 This is my simple solution to theirs.

 This post is primarily asking for a handful of people to clone, implement, and just see if they see anything awry with their particular implementation needs.
-Detailed code samples and changes are on the README on the project repo's branch, [AdapterAbstraction](https://github.com/larsacus/LARSAdController/tree/AdapterAbstraction).
+Detailed code samples and changes are on the README on the project repo's [tag](https://github.com/larsacus/LARSAdController/tree/3.0.0).

-You can find the [3.0 branch here](https://github.com/larsacus/LARSAdController/tree/AdapterAbstraction) and file [issues here](https://github.com/larsacus/LARSAdController/issues).
+You can find the [3.0 tag here](https://github.com/larsacus/LARSAdController/tree/3.0.0) and file [issues here](https://github.com/larsacus/LARSAdController/issues).
 Don't be shy about issues.
 If it's not a bug, but simply something you didn't expect and want clarification, file an issue.

 If you're so inclined, let me know what you think: [@theonlylars](https://twitter.com/theonlylars)